yossydev/rando_lgtm/README.md

 ```

 ## Features
-- **Simple** :羽: - Just run the command and get a random LGTM image.
+- **Simplicity** :feather: - Just run the command and get a random LGTM (Looks Good To Me) message.
+No complicated setup or usage!
-- **Fun** :クラッカー: - Make your code review process more enjoyable with random LGTM images.
+- **Fun** 🥳 - Add a dash of joy to your code review process with random LGTM messages.
+Make approving pull requests a little more entertaining!## Documentation
-## Documentation
-The documentation is available on [GitHub](https://github.com/yossydev/RandoLGTM).

 ## Contributing
 Contributions Welcome!
 You can contribute in the following ways.
 - Create an Issue - Propose a new feature.
 Report a bug.